dan-elias/dockash/README.rst

 This repo contains bash scripts that run containerized programs.
-This provides an alternative to actually installing the programs on the host system and also ensures the same version of the program and its dependencies on different computers.
+This provides an alternative to actually installing the programs on the host system.

 Requirements